 Licensed Practical Nurses are vital and accountable members of the health care team, who provide direct care to individuals who have common illnesses or disabilities.
 Completion of this program will provide you with theory and technical skills necessary to become a well-trained and respected member of the health care team.

-FT Day classes run Monday through Friday and are normally held from 7:45AM - 2:45PM and clinical from 7:00AM - 3:30PM.
+FTD classes run Monday through Friday and are normally held from 7:45AM - 2:45PM and clinical from 7:00AM - 3:30PM.
 Some evening rotations may be necessary to meet clinical objectives.

-The Part-Time Program(s) is an eighty (80) week program with summer break, six (6) weeks of vacation and holidays as designated by the School and State.
-A Part-Time Program runs every two years and starts at the end of August.
+The Part Time Day Program is an eighty (80) week program which spans two (2) school years with three (3) week of vacation and holidays as designated by the School and State.
+The Part Time Day Program is offered every two (2) years.

-Each of the programs are arranged to give the student a well-rounded experience based on accepted standards for nursing education and include correlated classroom instruction, client-centered teaching and supervised clinical experiences.
+Our programs are arranged to give the student a well-rounded experience based on accepted standards for nursing education and include correlated classroom instruction, client-centered teaching and supervised clinical experiences.

 If mailing, send to: Diman Regional Technical Institute